BuilderIO/micro-agent/README.md

 # Micro Agent

-Point Micro Agent at a file (either that exists or is empty) and a test, and it will write code for you until your tests pass.
+Point Micro Agent at a file and a test (or screenshot), and it will write code for you until your tests pass or it more closely matches your design screenshot.

 > Why write code when you could instead just write a test and have AI write the code for you?